bluzelle/curium/docs/setup/deploy.md

         $ blzcli config trust-node true
     where “bluzelle” is the zone’s chain-id.

-7. Derive a new key that will label the validator account for this node, call it “validator”:
+7. Derive a new key that will label the validator account for this node, call it “vuser”:

-        $ blzcli keys add validator
+        $ blzcli keys add vuser
         Enter a passphrase to encrypt your key to disk:
         Repeat the passphrase:

-        - name: validator
+        - name: vuser
           type: local
           address: bluzelle1akcrplttpq2qvp90g8l7ttgj25q00rvj0e9d6k
           pubkey: bluzellepub1addwnpepqtzzdysc4mukmzzk7aexmfyjdq305ztgu2dkggytqazvvpxv3xma56r8c4n